talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 Please note that the host must be monitored for any memory pressure on its own end and then operate the balloon accordingly.
 This is not a practical thing to do manually and should be dealt with automatically yet carefully.

-There a few security concerns and pitfalls requiring extra caring as documented in FC’s [FireCracker Ballooning documentation](https://github.com/firecracker-microvm/firecracker/blob/7edec888f8a4e496dffa55b75fab30836a122fad/docs/ballooning.md).
+There a few security concerns and pitfalls requiring extra caring as documented in FC’s [Firecracker Ballooning documentation](https://github.com/firecracker-microvm/firecracker/blob/7edec888f8a4e496dffa55b75fab30836a122fad/docs/ballooning.md).

 If you’re interested in the implementation of the guest balloon driver, which is pretty straight-forward, take a look [here](https://github.com/torvalds/linux/blob/master/drivers/virtio/virtio_balloon.c) and [here](https://github.com/torvalds/linux/blob/a48b0872e69428d3d02994dcfad3519f01def7fa/mm/balloon_compaction.c).

 ### IO Throttling

-FireCracker provides I/O rate limiting for its virtio-net and virtio-block devices, allowing for both bandwidth (bytes/sec) and operations per second throttling.
+Firecracker provides I/O rate limiting for its virtio-net and virtio-block devices, allowing for both bandwidth (bytes/sec) and operations per second throttling.
 The implementation is based on token buckets, one per each rate-limiter type.

 It is configurable via the api server and can be (optionally) configured per drive and per network interface.
 The configurable values are the refill time, the bucket size, and an optional one-time burst.